MicrosoftDocs/sql-docs/docs/reporting-services/create-a-data-driven-subscription-ssrs-tutorial.md

 | [Lesson 2: Configure report data source properties](../reporting-services/lesson-2-modifying-the-report-data-source-properties.md) | Configure a report data source to run a report unattended and on a schedule.
 Modify the report dataset to include a parameter supplied by the subscriber data. |
 | [Lesson 3: Define a data-driven subscription](../reporting-services/lesson-3-defining-a-data-driven-subscription.md) | Create a data-driven subscription by using the Data-Driven Subscription Wizard. |

-This section provides an overview of the workflow to create a data-driven subscription in SQL Server Reporting Services (SSRS).
 The following diagram illustrates the basic workflow of the process:

 | Step    | Description |
 | --------|------------ |